 Politics and Gardasil Reactions

-As of august 2017, Ireland had 450 young girls who claim to be seriously ill since they were injected with Gardasil, the vaccine against some HPV viruses.
+As of August 2017, Ireland had 450 young girls who claim to be seriously ill since they were injected with Gardasil, the vaccine against some HPV viruses.
 This story is not unique to Ireland.
-As far back as December 2013 Gardasil had generated 30,000 adverse drug reports (now 54,000) to the US government, including 140 deaths (currently 420; search www.medalerts.org).
+As far back as December 2013 Gardasil had generated 30,000 adverse drug reports (54,000 by May 2018) to the US government, including 140 deaths (420 as of May 2018; search www.medalerts.org).

 So when Finian McGrath, an Independent TD and Minister of State for Disability Issues, raised genuine concerns about side-effects of Gardasil, Minister Harris had a little chat with him one evening.